Amdanom ni · About

 One supply chain.

-Hemp Cymru Platform
+Trading as Hemp Cymru

 The public-facing entity behind this website.
 Responsible for communications, policy engagement, events, and the network infrastructure that connects farmers, investors, and government.
 This is the entity you are engaging with now.